Skip to main content

 Zowe architecture when running in Kubernetes cluster

-The following diagram illustrates the difference in locations of Zowe components when deploying Zowe into a Kubernetes cluster as opposed to running all components on a single z/OS system.
+The following diagram for single-service deployment illustrates the difference in locations of Zowe components when deploying Zowe into a Kubernetes cluster as opposed to running all components on a single z/OS system.

 Zowe Architecture Diagram in Kubernetes